-A reverse auction is considered a staple of e-procurement.
+A reverse auction tool is considered a staple of e-procurement.
 Unlike a typical auction, the sellers are bidding to obtain a company’s business.
 The bidding for business generally leads to the prices offered to drop during the period of the procurement auction.
 A reverse auction targets new suppliers, and sets out to ensure any previous suppliers have the chance to propose more attractive prices, complemented with better deal terms.
 Reverse auctions include the following steps:

 - A buyer contracts with a market maker – typically a website/page that operates in this niche.
 Some larger enterprises provide their site.